OmarCloud20/CDKTF-Tutorial/README.md

 ## Step 2: Initializing the First CDKTF Project using Python Template

-In this section, we will learn how to use `CDKTF` commands to create our first AWS CDKTF Python project.
+In this section, we will learn how to use CDKTF CLI commands to create our first AWS CDKTF Python project.
 We will use the `cdktf init` command to create a new project in the current directory.
 The command also creates a `cdktf.json` file that contains the project configuration.
-The `cdktf.json` file contains the project name, the programming language, and the Terraform provider.
+The `cdktf.json` file contains e.g. the programming language, and the Terraform provider.
 The `cdktf.json` file is used by the `cdktf` command to determine the project configuration.
 Follow the below steps to initialize the first CDKTF project using Python template:

 1. Create a new directory for the project and `cd` into the directory.
 I will create a directory on my Desktop and name it `first_project`: